 10:10: Check hairline.
 Receded already two inches tonight and receding fast.
 Twenty-four and going on eighty.

 10:22: Go to MLB.com, just to be sure.
 Nothing resembling hope.
 Just to check.
-A one-percent curious itch for the What Happened.
+A curious itch for the What Happened.
 Just show me the truth, show me what’s happened to this team.
 Give it to me straight, doc.
-Giants still lead 5-2 in the sixth.
+Giants still lead, 5-2 in the sixth.

 10:36: Open YouTube.
 The one lone online refuge from the spinning, the ripping apart, the collapsing, the dying.
 From the turning and turning in the widening gyre.
 The Cub fan cannot hear the Cub.
 Things fall apart; the centre cannot hold; Mere anarchy is loosed upon the world… and everywhere the ceremony of innocence is drowned.

 I’m only bleeding, Ma.

 I’ll be fine.